CantaraJS/cantara/docs/docs/quick_start.md

 After this quick start guide, you'll have

-- A ExpressJS based REST API written in TypeScript
+- An ExpressJS based REST API written in TypeScript
 - The same REST API, but as a serverless endpoint, written in TypeScript
-- A re-usables React Component which consumes the REST API and can be published to NPM with just one command
+- A re-usable React Component which consumes the REST API and can be published to NPM with just one command
 - A React Application which makes use of the React Component

 All in under 10 minutes!